 The relationship between being an at-risk state and the number of children served varies.
 Some non-at-risk states have higher than average percentages of children being served in Early Intervention (EI).
 See graphs for the state EI data.

-Help Me Grow Minnesota is working toward fully implementing a centralized access point.
+Help Me Grow Minnesota is working toward of fully implementing a centralized access point.

 Young children under age 6 who lack health insurance, 2020

 Percent of children under age 3 receiving Early Intervention services in 2019-2020